Measuring and Mitigating Post-hoc Rationalization in Reverse Chain-of-Thought Generation: Anchoring Measurement

 \end{definition}

-A high $\mathcal{A}_{\textup{prob}}$ indicates that the reasoning trace $R$ substantially reduces to $A$ on a per-token basis.
-While some predictive capability is expected from valid reasoning, a disproportionately high bit gain rate suggests that the trace essentially encodes the response directly, serving as a compressed transmission channel for $A$.
-This metric captures anchoring that persists even when lexical and entropic artifacts are successfully masked.
+A high $\mathcal{A}_{\textup{prob}}$ indicates that the reasoning trace $R$ explains a large fraction of the model's initial uncertainty about $A$.
+While some predictive capability is expected from valid reasoning, a disproportionately high score suggests that the trace essentially encodes the response directly, serving as a compressed transmission channel for $A$.
+This metric captures the deepest level of train-inference mismatch: information about the answer that persists in the trace even when surface tokens and generation-process signatures are successfully masked.
+Together with $\mathcal{A}_{\textup{lex}}$ and $\mathcal{A}_{\textup{traj}}$, it completes a hierarchy from surface overlap to process dependence to total information transmission.
+For compact presentation, scalar result tables use the same reference-normalized display scores as the behavioral-zone plots; normalization details are given in Appendix~\ref{app:display_score_normalization}.